 The Act is relevant to everyone who makes decisions on behalf of people who lacks capacity including family, friends or professionals.
 It also introduced:

 - a Code of Practice for the operation of the Act

 - new types of legal authority for the management of a person’s financial and welfare circumstances

 - new criminal offences of "ill-treatment" and "wilful neglect" with a possible sentence of up to five years in prison

 A person is regarded as having mental capacity if they are able to understand, retain and weigh up relevant information relating to the specific decisions.
 In addition, they must be able to communicate their decision.

-Information about your rights under the Mental Capacity Act is available.
+The government website provides further information about your rights under the Mental Capacity Act